vladcc/thed/README.md

 You can specify the offset from which thed should start, and how many lines should thed show before, after, or before and after the address.
 To save the dump to a file, use redirection. thed can create comma seperated value dumps of files, which is very handy for embedding binaries in your projects.

 thed can look for and optionally replace ASCII, Unicode, and byte strings.
-Since it is intended primarily as an educational tool, the ASCII table, number conversion, and bitwise operations are also included.
+The ASCII table, number conversion, and bitwise operations are also included.

 Use:
 thed <file> [<options> ...]